PriyanshiNegi01/SQL-Guide/SQL Interview QA (Data Scientist).md

 For example, select COLUMN from tablename where 'USA' in (country);

-IN is mainly best for categorical variables(it can be used with Numerical as well) whereas Between is for Numerical Variables
+IN is mainly best for Categorical Variables(it can be used with Numerical as well) whereas Between is for Numerical Variables
 ![alt_text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Betweem%26IN.png)

 ### Q4: Assume you have the given table below which contains information on user logins.
 Write a query to obtain the number of reactivated users (Users who did not log in the previous month and then logged in the current month) ###